grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 4. Someone else said this graph, denoted in seconds, would be easier to understand if it were in milliseconds.
 * Let's change the formula by adding ** 1000* to the end of the formula.
 * Add a unit to the y-axis.
 Under the panel's search options (top right), type in _Unit_.
 For the unit, use _Time / Milliseconds (ms)_.
-5. We now want to make it easier for our colorblind
+5. We now want to make it easier for our colorblind colleagues to read.
 * For all lines, under *Graph Styles*, choose a Line Width of 2 and a Fill opacity of 0
 * Let's make dataset _user_ a dotted line.
 In the upper right, click on *Overrides* and _Add field override_.
 * Choose fields with name _carts_ and Add override property.
 In search, find _Graph styles > Line style_.
 Change from Solid to *Dots*.